balena-io/balena-cli/INSTALL-LINUX.md

 2. Extract the zip file contents to any folder you choose.
 The extracted contents will include a `balena-cli` folder.

-3. Add the `balena-cli` folder to the system's `PATH` environment variable.
+3. Add the full path to the `balena-cli` folder to the system's `PATH` environment variable.
 There are several ways of achieving this on Linux: See this [StackOverflow post](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix).
 Close and reopen the terminal window so that the changes to PATH can take effect.